lilsnoops2/anm_itops_playbooks/README.md

 * Version Check: If a device is already running the target version, the device will be marked as complete.
 * Disk Space Check: If a device does not have enough space for new image, it will be marked as failed.
 Rest of tasks will be skipped
 * Check for current image in flash: Playbook will check if the software image is already on the device, if it is, it will skip upload and only verify MD5
-* Upload Image: After Tasks to Asser device does not have the image, the playbook may seem to freeze, the first batch of dveices will begin the image copy and no output or progress will be shown during this time.
+* Upload Image: After Tasks to assert device does not have the image, the playbook may seem to freeze, the first batch of devices will begin the image copy and no output or progress will be shown during this time.
 You are free to walk away.
 * Verify MD5: After upload (or if image is already on disk), the playbook will verify the image MD5.
 * Output: If all tasks complete successfully, each device will show the verified output, as well as the command needed to install/update the software for later use.